FAQ about Compute Cloud

 -

-When creating a VM, provide the created metadata file to it in the
+When creating a VM, provide the created metadata file in the

 yandex_compute_instance.metadata

-Additional network interfaces do not work after you attach them to the existing VM
+Additional network interfaces do not work after you attach them to an existing VM

-After you attach additional network interfaces to a Linux VM, they may fail to work correctly in the operating system.
-In some cases, this issue can hinder network connectivity and prevent you from connecting to the VM over SSH.
+After you attach additional network interfaces to a Linux VM, they may not work correctly in the operating system.
+In some cases, this issue can hinder network connectivity and prevent you from connecting to your VM over SSH.

-To fix this issue, try upgrading the VM's operating system to its latest version.
+To fix it, try upgrading the VM's operating system to its latest version.

 If upgrading the OS is not possible or does not help: